tannewt/wa-law.org/bill/2021-22/sb/5143/1/README.md

 5. The county auditor's name may not appear on the security envelope, the return envelope, or on any voting instructions or materials included with the ballot if he or she is a candidate for office during the same year.

 6. For purposes of this section, "prepaid postage" means any method of return postage paid by the county or state.

+## Section 28
+> This section adds a new section to an existing chapter [29A.40](/rcw/29A_elections/29A.40_elections_by_mail.md).
+Here is the [modified chapter](rcw/29A_elections/29A.40_elections_by_mail.md) for context.

+1. Each county auditor shall maintain in his or her office, open for public inspection, a record of the requests he or she has received for absentee ballots under this chapter.

+2. The information from the requests must be recorded and lists of this information must be available no later than twenty-four hours after their receipt.

+3. This information about absentee voters must be available according to the date of the requests and by legislative district.
+It must include the name of each applicant, the address and precinct in which the voter maintains a voting residence, the date on which an absentee ballot was issued to this voter, if applicable, the type of absentee ballot, and the address to which the ballot was or is to be mailed, if applicable.

+4. The auditor shall make copies of these records available to the public for the actual cost of production and copying.

+## Section 29
+> This section adds a new section to an existing chapter [29A.40](/rcw/29A_elections/29A.40_elections_by_mail.md).
+Here is the [modified chapter](rcw/29A_elections/29A.40_elections_by_mail.md) for context.

+The qualifications of any absentee voter may be challenged before the voted ballot is received.
+The canvassing board has the authority to determine the legality of any absentee ballot challenged under this section.
+Challenged ballots must be handled in accordance with chapter 29A.08 RCW.

+## Section 30
+> This section adds a new section to an existing chapter [29A.40](/rcw/29A_elections/29A.40_elections_by_mail.md).
+Here is the [modified chapter](rcw/29A_elections/29A.40_elections_by_mail.md) for context.

+The information on the envelopes or instructions for overseas voters and service voters must explain that:

+1. Return postage is free if the ballot is mailed through the United States postal service, United States armed forces postal service, or the postal service of a United States foreign embassy;

+2. The date of the signature is considered the date of mailing;

+3. The envelope must be signed by election day;

+4. The signed declaration on the envelope is the equivalent of voter registration;

+5. A voter may fax a voted ballot and the accompanying envelope if the voter agrees to waive secrecy.
+The ballot will be counted if the original documents are received before the certification of the election; and

+6. A voter may obtain a ballot via electronic mail, which the voter may print out, vote, and return by mail.
+In order to facilitate the electronic acquisition of ballots by overseas and service voters, the ballot instructions must include the web site of the office of the secretary of state.

+## Section 31
+> This section adds a new section to an existing chapter [29A.40](/rcw/29A_elections/29A.40_elections_by_mail.md).
+Here is the [modified chapter](rcw/29A_elections/29A.40_elections_by_mail.md) for context.

+1. A person who knowingly collects voted or unvoted absentee ballots from another person is guilty of a class C felony punishable under RCW 9A.20.021.
+An election official, a United States postal service worker, or any other person who is allowed by law to transmit United States mail is deemed not to have collected an early ballot if the official, worker, or other person is engaged in official duties.

+2. This section does not apply to a:

+    a.
+Family member;

+    b.
+Household member; or

+    c.
+Caregiver, of the voter.

+3. For the purposes of this section:

+    a.
+"Caregiver" means a person who provides medical or health care assistance to the voter in a residence, nursing care institution, hospice facility, assisted living center, assisted living facility, assisted living home, residential care institution, adult day health care facility, or adult foster care home.

+    b.
+"Collects" means to gain possession or control of an early ballot.

+    c.
+"Family member" means a person who is related to the voter by blood, marriage, adoption, or legal guardianship.

+    d.
+"Household member" means a person who resides at the same residence as the voter.

+## Section 32
+> This section adds a new section to an existing chapter [29A.08](/rcw/29A_elections/29A.08_voters_and_registration.md).
+Here is the [modified chapter](rcw/29A_elections/29A.08_voters_and_registration.md) for context.

+1. In order to vote in any primary, special election, or general election, a person who is not registered to vote in Washington must submit a registration application that is physically or electronically received by an election official no later than the close of business 14 days before the day of the primary, special election, or general election.

+2. [Empty]

+    a.
+In order to change a residence address for voting in any primary, special election, or general election, a person who is already registered to vote in Washington may update his or her registration by:

+        i.
+Submitting an address change using a registration application or making notification via any non-in-person method that is received by election officials no later than the close of business 14 days before the day of the primary, special election, or general election; or

+        ii.
+Appearing in person, at a county auditor's office, the division of elections if in a separate city from the county auditor's office, a voting center, or other location designated by the county auditor, no later than the close of business 14 days before the day of the primary, special election, or general election to be in effect for that primary, special election, or general election.

+    b.
+A registered voter who fails to update his or her residential address by this deadline may vote according to his or her previous registration address.

+3. To register or update a voting address in person at a county auditor's office, a voting center, or other location designated by the county auditor, a person must appear in person at a county auditor's office, a voting center, or other location designated by the county auditor at a time when the facility is open and complete the voter registration application by providing the information required by RCW 29A.08.010.

 ## Section 33